DanielLimaDF/HotDogVsCandyLand/index.md

 ## Run Hot Dog, Run...

-Hot Dog vs. Candy Land is an entertaining and relaxing endless runner with a pleasing look and with a gravity transition mechanic.
+Hot Dog vs. Candy Land is an entertaining and relaxing endless runner with a pleasing look and a gravity transition mechanic.

 ### Where to get the game?